You raise several discrete issues in your question, which I will answer separately.

 Your credit report is an imperfect snapshot of your credit history that is 60-90 days old.
 A credit report is not a legal document, in so much that creditors are not required to report their actions or rights to collect a debt to the credit reporting agencies.
 A creditor can have a valid debt that never appears on any credit report.
 Therefore, it is of no legal consequence that a debt fails to appear on a credit report.

-Government administered benefits, such as state pensions and social security, cannot be garnished by a judgment.
+Generally, government-administered benefits such as state pensions and Social Security cannot be garnished by a judgment.
 Private pensions enjoy similar status in most states.
 However, if you deposit those benefits into a bank account and then co-mingle the funds with money from other, non-exempt sources, proving the exempt status of the funds may be difficult.

-You should keep in mind that a creditor generally cannot attempt to levy your accounts until it has obtained a judgment against you, so you should have some time to take the steps mentioned to protect yourself.
+Keep in mind a creditor generally cannot attempt to levy your accounts until it obtains a judgment against you, so you should have time to take the steps mentioned to protect yourself.